The Ultimate Guide to Office Fit Out – Step 4 How much office space do you need for your office fit out

 What about your equipment and technology needs now and into the future.
 Should you allow space to suit these requirements?

-And, don’t forget about the shape of your floor plan.
+Don’t forget about the shape of your floor plan when working out how much office space you need.
 Square or rectangular spaces can be used more efficiently than irregular ones.
 Our spatial plans help you find the best way to fit into your space – ask us how.

-Successfully designing a functional office is a complex process but our interior design services make it easier for you.
-At Apex Executive Interiors, we help you achieve a practical, aesthetically-pleasing design that’s tailor-made for your business.
-Contact us today for an obligation-free chat.
+Successfully designing a functional office is a complex process, using our interior designers will make it a lot easier.
+They can help you achieve a practical, aesthetically-pleasing design that’s tailor-made for your business.
+Contact us today for an obligation-free quote.